-Also write a 1-paragraph summary of how the information in these chapters and pages interface with the four dimensions of the Circle of Courage.
-To learn more about the Circle of Courage, see the summary on this course's homepage; read Chapter 1 of VTN and google "Circle of Courage" and "Reclaiming Youth at Risk."
+Also write a 1-paragraph summary of how the information in these chapters and pages interface with the four dimensions Circle of Courage.
+To learn more about the Circle of Courage, see Chapter 1 of VTN, the Moodle home page, and google "Circle of Courage" and "Reclaiming Youth at Risk."